Nov

 It’s funny how you can have a mental image of a person that persists long after things have changed.
 Parents exhibit this behavior, often continuing to view their children in the same light as when they were much younger.
 That old couple you see celebrating their 75th anniversary?
 Their mental image of each other is from earlier days.

-Those that were watching from the beginning may have a better understanding.
+Those that were watching from the beginning may have a different, and possibly better, understanding.
 Puckett wasn’t always a big guy.
 In fact, he made his debut as an undersized outfielder known more for his speed.
 Look at his 1984 Fleer Update rookie card (above).
 That is not a picture of a fat guy.
 His weight is listed at 178 lbs.
 The back talks up his college basketball career (again, a sport that rewards those who excel at cardio).
 That season he recorded 165 hits, 25 of which were bunts.
 This calls for serious speed, especially from the right side of the plate.
+The weight gain didn’t really show up in his baseball card photos until the 1990s rolled around.

 Aside from an ability to keep offensive production humming while seemingly changing shape, Puckett was also known for longevity.
 For more than a decade after his rookie season he avoided the disabled list.